lli289/lli289.github.io/_pages/about.md

 ## Lillian

 I am a Ph.D. candidate of statistics in the [Dr. Bing Zhang Department of Statistics](https://stat.as.uky.edu/), [University of Kentucky](https://www.uky.edu/), advised by XXX.
-I received my M.S. in Statistics from the [University of Kentucky](https://www.uky.edu/) in May, 2021, under the supervision of XXX, and M.S. in Mathematics from the [Miami University](https://miamioh.edu/) in May, 2019, under the guidance of XXX.
-Before that I received my B.S. in Mathematics from the [Miami University](https://miamioh.edu/).
+I received my M.S. in Statistics from the [University of Kentucky](https://www.uky.edu/) in May, 2021, under the supervision of XXX, and M.S. in Mathematics from the [Miami University](https://miamioh.edu/) in May, 2019, advised by XXX.
+Before that I received my B.S. in Mathematics from the [Miami University](https://miamioh.edu/) in May, 2016.

 ### Research Interest
 * Variable Selection, Statistical Applications